WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

-Various bug or overseight fixes that I found.

-Better to keep it bundled in it's own mod
+Bug fix pack that should be rather light on gameplay and includes some visual/audio fixes.

 Some fixes are Server Side, some are Client Side, some are Client Specific.
 Generally recommended for everyone.

+Also technically is a library mod.

 #
 ### Fixes the following :

-## Survivor Fixes
-Chef Cleaver Bonus Proc being 2.25 instead of 1.5.\
-Chef Boosted Ice Box not clearing properly.\
-Chef Boosted Sear Oil Puddles dealing 0% instead of 20% damage.\
-If OilSpill is cancelled, brief fall damage immunity is maintained.

-Mercenary sometimes breaking his legs with M2.

-Artificers Ice Spear throwing enemies around.

-Acrid not having spawn invulnerability.

-Captain Beacons being unable to crit.

-## Monster Fixes
-Child being burnable by the sun.

-XI Construct Laser not exploding at the end.

-(Off by default)\
-Mithrix Phase 4 being skipable because the game thinks he has 0 health.

 ## Item Fixes
 Corrects various wrong item descriptions.

+Warped Echo blocking Eclipse 8 curse.\
 Warped Echo ignoring Armor.\
-Warped Echo ignoring OneShotProtection\
+Warped Echo ignoring OneShotProtection.\
+Warped Echos first hit no longer putting you into danger.
 Warped Echos first hit being ignored if OSP was triggered.\
-Warped Echos first hit no longer putting you into danger.\
-Warped Echo no longer inflicting Eclipse 8 curse.

-Elusive Antler producing an Error instead of working for Stationary Engi Turrets.\
+Elusive Antler producing errors on things that move differently.
+(Stationary Turrets, RemoteOp Drones)\
-Elusive Antler not working on Devoted Lemurians due to wrong check.
+Elusive Antler not working on Devoted Lemurians due to wrong authority check.

-Happiest Mask Ghosts not triggering OnDeath effects.
-(Ice Explosion, Healing Core, Malachite Urchin)
+Bandolier not working on some drones due to wrong authority check.

 Charged Perferator rolling for crit instead of inheriting like other procs.

+Regenerative Scrap being scrappable

-Some item tags were changed.
+Some item tags were adjusted, to better match.
+- Equipment items unblacklisted for Scavs.
+- Nkuhanas Opinion blacklisted for all monsters.
+- Egocentrism blacklisted for Mithrix.
 - Hunters Harpoon missing OnKill.

-- Bison Steak still being OnKill.
-- Planula still being Damage.
-- Infusion & Nkuhanas AIBlacklisted
+## Survivor Fixes
+Chef Boosted Sear Oil Puddles dealing 0% instead of 20% damage.

+Acrid now has spawn invulnerability.

+Captain Beacons being unable to crit.

+## Monster Fixes

+XI Construct Elites not spawning Elite Minions.
+XI Construct Ghosts not spawning Ghost Minions.
+XI Construct Exit Shield state not playing.
+XI Construct Tail being incredibly disjointed on higher framerates.

+Lunar Golems having strange unneeded spawn restrictions.
+*(Often prevents them from spawning with Dissonance)*

+Child now immune to the sun. *(Like Parents)*

+Twisted Scavs now immune to Void Implosions.
+*(Like other final bosses)*

+Hermit Crabs not being in the Dissonance spawn pool.

+Solus Scorchers no longer Grease no longer spawns midair if shot into the sky.
+Solus Extractor legs are now elite colored.

 ## Equipment Fixes
-Back-Up Drones not scaling with ambient level like other drones.

-Executive Card no longer fails if buying multi shops really quickly.
+Executive Card no longer fails if you open Multi Shops *too quickly*.

-Twisted Elites not being able to give armor to some enemies and all players.

 For Retool, Enigma, Bottled Chaos
 - Sawmerang not bleeding if you don't have the equipment.
 - Milky Chrysalis flight will always have wings.

 ## Misc Gameplay Fixes

+Distant Roost & Titanic Plains are no longer twice as likely as other Stage 1s.
+(1.5x now) Verdant Falls is no longer half as likely as other Stage 1s.

+Lava Damage lowered to 2% for allies, when 10% seems intended for players only.

+Bazaar Seers being able to select Pre-Loop variants, Post-Loop.
+Bazaar Seers being able to select 2 Plains/2 Roosts.

+Newt Altars will no longer purchasable after Teleporter.
+(Like pre SotS)\
+Newt Altars will not be purchasable if Teleporter starts with Blue Orb.

 Simulacrums Fog ramping up 25x slower than what is intended.

 Removed Chance Doll from Simulacrum, as there are no Shrine of Chance.
 (Unless SimulacrumAdditions is installed)

-Being able to skip right to Prime Meridian by entering 2 portals at the same time.

-Newt Altars will no longer purchasable after Teleporter.
-(Like pre SotS)\
-Newt Altars will not be purchasable if Teleporter starts with Blue Orb.

-Bazaar Seers being able to select 2 Plains/2 Roosts.

 Fixes Vengence + Swarms spawning one of them as not an Umbra/Without any items.